 EcoSpark is excited to announce a new partnership with our friends at Central Lake Ontario Conservation!
 We are now offering a combined program where teachers can register for TWO programs at once, allowing students to take part in hands-on water quality monitoring (Changing Currents) and stewardship (Nurture Nature) through a full day of outdoor programming in Heber Down or Enniskillen Conservation Areas.
 This collaboration will take place in the spring and fall.
-Spring 2019 registration is now OPEN!
+Fall 2019 registration is OPEN!

 EcoSpark's award-winning Changing Currents program introduces grades 6 to 12 students from across the Greater Toronto Area (GTA) to their local watersheds and teaches them about watershed science.
 Students get outside, put on chest waders, explore a river or stream and learn about the importance of water quality through citizen science.
 For more information, contact Changing Currents staff at [email protected] or 647-258-3280 x 2011.

 Central Lake Ontario Conservation's Nurture Nature program takes elementary and secondary students out of the classroom into natural habitats where they participate in a stewardship project.
 The goal of the stewardship project is to provide habitat and protect water quality in local creeks and address the impacts of climate change.
 For this collaboration, the stewardship activity will take place over half a day and include a focus on planting native trees and shrubs.
 An additional optional component to this program is for students to come back to the site each year to measure the progress of their plantings through the Association for Canadian Education Resources (ACER) and their Riparian Ranger program.
 For more information, contact Nurture Nature staff at [email protected] or 905-579-0411 ext 108.

 This program can only accommodate up to 60 students/day and is intended for grade 6-12 students.